iomatix/-SCPSL-SCP-575/README.md

   time_between_sentence_and_start: 48.5999985
   # Message said by Cassie just after the blackout.
   cassie_post_message: 'pitch_0.72 jam_043_3 .g4 pitch_0.95 .
 ATTENTION .
 ATTENTION . please supply with light source or the results pitch_0.85 go in to be . pitch_0.8 grave'
-  # The time between the sentence and the blockout end.
+  # The time between the sentence of the blockout end.
   time_between_sentence_and_end: 7
   # Message said by Cassie after CassiePostMessage if outage gonna occure at whole site.
   cassie_message_facility: 'The Facility black out .'